jekyll/jekyll/docs/collections.md

 ### Step 3: Optionally render your collection's documents into independent files

-If you'd like Jekyll to create a public-facing, rendered version of each document in your collection, add your collection name to the `render` config key in your `_config.yml`:
+If you'd like Jekyll to create a public-facing, rendered version of each document in your collection, set the `output` key to `true` in your collection metadata in your `_config.yml`:

 {% highlight yaml %}
-render:
-- my_collection
+collections:
+  my_collection:
+    output: true
 {% endhighlight %}

 This will produce a file for each document in the collection.